ecoacoustics/website/content/resources/use-cases/sdm/index.md

 important for the species, and an area with more individuals calling might be relatively more important than the more silent areas.

-There are caveats around all of this of course, but below we demonstrate the kinds of results that can be generated with presence absence vs presence only data, and the insights that could be gained from predicting the spatial variation in call frequency.
+The advantages and assumptions discussed so far are likely to vary depending on the specific research question and species of interest.
+Nevertheless, the purpose of this use case is to demonstrate the kinds of results that can be generated with presence absence vs presence only data, and the insights that could be gained from predicting the spatial variation in call frequency.
 We argue the benefits are clear, and ask you to help deliver this kind of data at scale.

 ## Methods